The Ultimate Barbecue Buying Guide – Best BBQs for Outdoor Entertaining!

 Charcoal Barbecues and Smokers:

-Charcoal barbecues and smokers cook low and slow – so if you are into ribs and pulled pork – these is the type of barbecue for you!
+Charcoal barbecues and smokers cook low and slow – so if you are into ribs and pulled pork – this is the type of barbecue for you!

-The typical charcoal barbecue is a Kettle-style barbecue such as the Sunbeam Kettle King BBQ.
+The typical charcoal barbecue is a Kettle-style barbecue such as the Napoleon PRO Charcoal Kettle Grill!

 Best for: The gourmet and experienced barbecuer!